-The Mastermind Cited Variants Reference is the essential resource for quickly identifying which genomic variants have been cited in the medical literature.
+The Mastermind Indexed Variants File is the essential resource for quickly identifying which genomic variants have been cited in the scientific and medical literature.
+This information is an essential resource for automating and prioritizing which variants have been reported in peer reviewed evidence.

 VCF file format displays results at the genomic coordinate level to easily integrate into your existing pipelines